Pin itBritish links principles transplanted to the Sonoran Desert. Firm greens, bump-and-run approaches, and four par 5s exceeding 500 yards.

 Photo courtesy of Experience Scottsdale · Experience Scottsdale

-Tom Weiskopf opened the Monument Course at Troon North in 1990, then returned in 2007 to redesign several holes and sharpen the strategic intent of the original layout.
-The result is a course that borrows from British links golf and transplants those principles to the boulder-strewn desert terrain at the base of Pinnacle Peak.
+The Monument Course at Troon North is Tom Weiskopf's 1990 design, refined by his own redesign in 2007, that borrows from British links principles and transplants them to the boulder-strewn Sonoran Desert at the base of Pinnacle Peak.
 Firm greens that reject anything hit too high, fairways that encourage the bump-and-run, and an emphasis on positioning over power give the Monument a playing character that distinguishes it from every other desert course in the corridor.

-The course's slope rating of 148, among the highest in the Scottsdale area, reflects the demands it places on shot selection rather than raw distance.
-At 7,039 yards, the Monument is not exceptionally long by modern standards.
+The slope of 148, among the highest in the Scottsdale area, reflects shot-selection demands rather than raw distance.
+At 7,039 yards, the Monument is not exceptionally long.
 What it is, consistently, is precise.
 The desert terrain narrows the effective playing corridors, and the firm green surfaces reject approaches that arrive at the wrong trajectory or from the wrong side of the fairway.
-Golfers who shape the ball in both directions and control their trajectory will find the course engaging.
-Golfers who rely on a single shot shape and high ball flight will find it punishing.
+If you shape the ball both directions and control trajectory, you'll find the course engaging.
+If you rely on a single shot shape and high ball flight, you'll find it punishing.

-Four par 5s exceed 500 yards, a structural choice that creates scoring opportunities for long hitters while demanding accuracy from those who play them as three-shot holes.
-The risk-reward calculations are genuine: the player who can carry a desert wash on the second shot saves a full stroke, but the penalty for a misjudged carry is often a lost ball and a significant number on the card.
-Weiskopf calibrated these holes to create drama, and they deliver.
+Four par 5s exceed 500 yards, a structural choice that creates scoring opportunities for long hitters while demanding accuracy from those playing them as three-shot holes.
+The risk-reward maths is genuine: carry a desert wash on the second shot and you save a stroke; misjudge the carry and you'll often lose a ball.

 The boulder formations that give the course its name provide the visual identity.
 Massive granite outcrops frame several tee boxes and greens, creating a landscape that is simultaneously ancient and sculpted.
-The boulders do not come into play as hazards in any direct sense, but they define sight lines, create the optical illusions that Weiskopf favoured, and provide the dramatic backdrop that makes the Monument one of the most photographed courses in the state.
+The boulders don't come into play as direct hazards, but they define sight lines and provide the dramatic backdrop that makes the Monument one of the most photographed courses in the state.

 Scottsdale, Arizona